Constellation Software (TSE:CSU) Reaches New 12-Month High at $2,171.68

 Shares of Constellation Software Inc. (TSE:CSU) hit a new 52-week high during mid-day trading on Wednesday .
 The company traded as high as C$2,171.68 and last traded at C$2,168.20, with a volume of 15057 shares.
 The stock had previously closed at C$2,138.19.

 A number of brokerages have recently issued reports on CSU.
+CIBC upped their price target on Constellation Software from C$2,000.00 to C$2,200.00 in a research report on Friday, August 6th.
 BMO Capital Markets upped their price target on Constellation Software from C$1,850.00 to C$2,000.00 and gave the stock a “market perform” rating in a research report on Thursday, May 6th.
-CIBC upped their target price on Constellation Software from C$2,000.00 to C$2,200.00 in a research report on Friday, August 6th.
-National Bank Financial upped their target price on Constellation Software from C$1,900.00 to C$2,100.00 and gave the company a “sector perform” rating in a research report on Monday, August 9th.
-Scotiabank upped their target price on Constellation Software from C$1,900.00 to C$2,000.00 in a research report on Thursday, May 6th.
-Finally, Raymond James upped their target price on Constellation Software from C$1,700.00 to C$2,000.00 and gave the company a “market perform” rating in a research report on Thursday, May 6th.
+Raymond James upped their target price on Constellation Software from C$1,700.00 to C$2,000.00 and gave the company a “market perform” rating in a research report on Thursday, May 6th.
+National Bankshares upped their target price on Constellation Software from C$1,900.00 to C$2,100.00 and gave the company a “sector perform” rating in a research report on Monday, August 9th.
+Finally, Scotiabank upped their target price on Constellation Software from C$1,900.00 to C$2,000.00 in a research report on Thursday, May 6th.
 Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
 According to data from MarketBeat, Constellation Software has an average rating of “Hold” and a consensus target price of C$2,071.43.

 The company has a debt-to-equity ratio of 101.14, a current ratio of 0.77 and a quick ratio of 0.69.
 The company has a market capitalization of C$46.09 billion and a PE ratio of 103.84.
 The firm’s fifty day simple moving average is C$1,985.00 and its 200 day simple moving average is C$1,842.78.